NVIDIA/aistore/cli/README.md

  ```
  This should return the list of commands for the CLI.

+> By default, the CLI is configured to point to `http://172.50.0.2:8080` and `http:/127.0.0.1:8080` for local containerized and non-containerized deployments respectively.

 ## AIS CLI Shell Auto-Complete

 The CLI tool supports bash and zsh auto-complete functionality.
 To enable shell auto-complete, source the auto-complete script or, for a more permanent option, install it into your `/etc/bash_completion.d` directory